alicelapeyre/alicelapeyre.github.io/_pages/research.md

 ## Work in Progress
 <ul>
- <li> Firms Moral Hazard in Short-Time Work
+ <li> Firm Moral Hazard in Short-Time Work
 </li>
 <li> Employed In-house or Outsourced - Where Do Workers in Services Stand?
 [Master Thesis]
 </li>